wkz/ply/README.md

 dependencies and only depends on flex and bison to build.
 By using the [Little Language][5] approach, scripts are easy to write and modify.
-C, while being an extremely powerful and elegant language does not offer the same explorative feeling as say `awk`, which `ply` more closely resembles.
+C, while being an extremely powerful and elegant language does not offer the same exploratory feeling as say `awk`, which `ply` more closely resembles.